← Index · pp. 54–55

 The Layer Section — Hooks from Other Songs

-During the bridge, hooks from four other album tracks are layered sequentially on top of the main vocal in this order: (1) Counting Sleeps, (2) North Star, (3) I Wonder What It's Like, (4) Dark Horse Prayer.
+During the bridge, hooks from five other album tracks are layered sequentially on top of the main vocal in this order: (1) Counting Sleeps, (2) North Star, (3) I Wonder What It's Like, (4) Dark Horse Prayer, (5) One Wish.
 The last line before the spoken word is: "I think I'll keep my black sheep halo."

 The Pencil Sound